Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 The final version of iOS 13 should arrive in mid-September shortly after the company confirms new iPhone models.

-The 2019 iPhone launch date is currently rumored for September 10th while the release date is rumored for September 20th.
-The iOS 13 release date should land somewhere between those dates.
+The 2019 iPhone launch date is confirmed for September 10th while the release date is rumored for September 20th.
+The iOS 13 release date should land somewhere between those dates with September 16th and September 17th the most likely candidates.